Skip to content

 Our vision is to bring community services, such as our community nurses, podiatry, cardiac and respiratory teams, under one roof, to work seamlessly with partners to simplify patient access, in a modern, accessible environment.
 We will explore health promotion services to support people to stay well for longer and, with faster diagnosis, take a more proactive approach to keeping people well.

-The plan is for Age UK Thanet staff and volunteers to support the hub, by giving people information, advice and signposting to other organisations that may be able to help them navigate their care and stay well.
+The plan is for community and voluntary sector organisations to support the hub, by giving people information, advice and signposting to other organisations that may be able to help them navigate their care and stay well.

 What we think the benefits are